-This past week I had an interview to work on writing a manuscript for a man – the topic of which was his life’s work on what I understood to be his thoughts on understanding life and how to live.
-Despite his strong interest in hiring me and my strong interest in being involved in this project, other concerns mean a partnership probably won’t happen.
+This past week I had an interview to work on writing a manuscript for a man.
+The topic was his life’s work: understanding life and how to live.
+Despite his strong interest in hiring me and my strong interest in being involved in this project, other concerns meant a partnership probably won’t wouldn’t happen.

 Although I was initially disappointed that things didn’t work out the way we had hoped, I quickly realized what did transpire was more than worthwhile.
 Not only did I have an interesting and stimulating conversation with the man, but I also had the growth and experience of researching, receiving advice from other writers, and figuring out the ins and outs of what goes into a contract for ‘ghostwriting’ of this nature.